NSAF Event Specific Athlete Development Applications

 The NSAF will be selecting athletes to be part of the 2014-15 Project Triple Jump elite athlete team.
 It is open to those who are freshman or sophomores in the Fall of 2014.

-Selected athletes will receive their travel, accommodation and related clinic expenses covered for two Project Triple Jump clinics in November and December 2013 and for the Project Triple Jump Immersion Experience trip to the Bahamas in the spring of 2014 for special training with IAAF Level V Diploma Elite Horizontal Jump Coach, Peter Pratt.
+Selected athletes will receive their travel, accommodation and related clinic expenses covered for at least two Project Triple Jump clinics and for the Project Triple Jump Immersion Experience trip to the Bahamas in the spring of 2015 for special training with IAAF Level V Diploma Elite Horizontal Jump Coach, Peter Pratt.

 Selected athletes will be required to commit to attending all three clinics, as well as the NSAF's New Balance Nationals Indoors (NBNI) in March 2015 and Outdoors (NBNO) in June, 2015.
 Selected athletes will be responsible for their own travel and accommodations toNBNI and NBNO.
 Athletes that are ranked in the top 4 of their event may be eligible to receive travel grants to NBNI and NBNO.
 Athletes must also keep a training log and submit their log and training video clips twice monthly to the NSAF Project Coordinator, Macka Jones.
 Athletes must also maintain their fitness level throughout the season and place the Triple Jump at the top of their primary sports priority.

 Selected recipients will be notified by September 1, 2014.

 Learn more about Project Triple Jump.